 Planning that amazing ski trip is just part of the fun in the snow.
 Blessed with spectacular scenery, excellent restaurants, fantastic lift networks and snowmaking systems, Italy is a wonderful destination for a luxury ski holiday.
 Ranging from high-altitude ski stations to traditional rustic villages, Italy has a wide variety of ski resorts to choose from.
-Take a look at our Top 5 Ski Resorts.
+Take a look at our Top 5 Ski Resorts in Italy.

 Alta Badia – for excellent cuisine